 A minimum of 84 semester hours of graduate work constitutes the formal credit hour requirements for the PhD.
 Graduate College requires that at least 30 of these hours, not including 799 Dissertation credit hours, be taken after admission to the PhD program.
 Exactly 12 hours of POS 799 Dissertation credit must be included on the IPOS.
 If a student is a Teaching or Research Assistant (on program funding), the student must enroll in at least 9 credit hours every semester.
 Continuous enrollment is required until the degree is awarded.
-See also: https://graduate.asu.edu/key-policies
+See also: https://graduate.asu.edu/sites/default/files/asu-graduate-policies-and-procedures 032019 0.pdf

 Students are expected to take courses for the first four semesters that will prepare them for comprehensive exams by the beginning of their fifth semester.
 Each subfield has required methods courses, research courses, and core seminars for major and minor fields and these must be included on the IPOS.
 The faculty advisor and the student will set timelines for course completion and exams, bearing in mind the goal of being prepared to take comprehensive exams by the beginning of the fifth semester at ASU.

 Students may, with the advice of their advisor and/or committee, plan to take additional course work directed toward dissertation research after successfully completing comprehensive exams.